khenriks/mp3fs/README.md

 mp3fs compiles with LIBAV 11 and 12, but streaming directly while transcoding does not work.
 The first time a file is accessed playback will fail.
-After it has been decoded fully to cache playback will work.
+After it has been decoded fully to cache playback does work.
 Playing the file via http may fail or it may take quite long until the file starts playing.
 This is a LIBAV insufficiency.
 You may have to replace it with FFMPEG.

-**Debian 9**, **Ubuntu 16** and **Ubuntu 17** include the original FFMPEG library.
+**Debian 9**, **Ubuntu 16** and **Ubuntu 17** include a decently recent version of the original FFMPEG library.

 Tested with: